laserkelvin/SpectraViewer/README.md

 # SpectraViewer

 ![repobadge](https://img.shields.io/github/license/laserkelvin/spectraviewer)

 Dash app for viewing legacy millimeter-wave spectroscopy data.
+The problem with the old method was that it required propertiary (LabView) software, and is also incredibly backwards incompatible.
+The repository now has all the necessary ingredients to run this kind of analysis for at least a while!

 ![](demo.gif)